gisaia/arlas_playground/docs/docs/tutorials/eo_objects/eo_objects_tutorial.md

 ```

 !!! warning
-    Before reindexing data, don't forget to [recreate empty index with mapping](#__index-ais-data-in-elasticsearch__)
+    Before reindexing data, don't forget to [recreate an empty index with mapping](#__index-ais-data-in-elasticsearch__)

 ### Create collection

 ARLAS-server interfaces with the data indexed in Elasticsearch via a collection reference.

-The collection references an identifier, a timestamp, and geographical fields which allows ARLAS-server to perform a spatial-temporal data analysis.
+The collection references an identifier, a timestamp, and geographical fields which allows ARLAS-server to perform a spatial-temporal data analysis, as well as general information about the collection's ownership, visibility and display names.

 See [ARLAS Collection](../../concepts.md#arlas-collection) for more details.